lab-design/lab-design.github.io/_papers/TR-09-17/index.md

   @inproceedings{HannaBasuRajan2009b,
-    author = {Youssef Hanna and Samik Basu and Hridesh Rajan}, title = {Behavioral Automata Composition for Automatic Topology Independent Verification of Parameterized Systems}, booktitle = {Proceedings of the 7th joint meeting of the European Software Engineering Conference and the {ACM} {SIGSOFT} International Symposium on Foundations of Software Engineering, 2009, Amsterdam, The Netherlands, August 24-28, 2009}, pages = {325--334},
+    author = {Youssef Hanna and Samik Basu and Hridesh Rajan}, title = {Behavioral Automata Composition for Automatic Topology Independent Verification of Parameterized Systems}, booktitle = {Proceedings of the 7th joint meeting of the European Software Engineering Conference and the ACM SIGSOFT International Symposium on Foundations of Software Engineering, Amsterdam, The Netherlands}, pages = {325--334},
     year = {2009},
     publisher = {{ACM}},